protocol/web3-dev-team/proposals/interactive-ecosystem-directory.md

 #### Background &amp; intent
 _Describe the desired state of the world after this project?
 Why does that matter?_

-The existing raster ecosystem diagram (referred to in a number of locations, but primarily from ipfs.io) is replaced by an interactive, information-rich version that more effectively illustrates how IPFS adds critical value and essential tech enablement for our collabs’ orgs, projects, and industries.
+The existing [raster IPFS ecosystem diagram](https://ipfs.io/images/ipfs-applications-diagram.png) is replaced by an interactive, information-rich version that more effectively illustrates how IPFS adds critical value and essential tech enablement for our collabs’ orgs, projects, and industries.
 This information inspires and empowers prospective developers with concrete examples of success within orgs and projects like theirs.

 The complete ecosystem directory lives at ecosystem.ipfs.io (or similar), but is also "teased" from a variety of locations via a minimized, visually themeable version that offers a sortable subset of info with a strong CTA to visit the full version.